spatie/laravel-medialibrary/docs/advanced-usage/using-a-custom-directory-structure.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hCXtDyGcPSo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Want to see more videos like this?
-Check out our [free video course on how to use this package](https://spatie.be/videos/discovering-laravel-media-library).
+Check out our [free video course on how to use Laravel Media Library](https://spatie.be/videos/discovering-laravel-media-library).